Thomas Hearns Profile

 Hearns seemed to win their long-awaited rematch in 1989, but the fight was controversially scored a draw.

-Following the defeat to Leonard, Hearns moved up to super welterweight.
+Following his first defeat to Leonard, Hearns moved up to super welterweight.
 He soon became the WBC champion and had to defend his title against legendary Panama opponent Roberto Duran, in a fight billed as 'Malice in the Palace'.

 Hearns used his height and reach advantage to effectively keep Duran at bay.
 Hearns dominated the first round and continued his offence in the second.
 He dropped Duran with a brutal right hand and the fight was waved off.